Rosie O’Donnell Had Multiple HR Complaints Filed Against Her At ‘The View’

 The former Rosie O’Donnell Show host also had it out for co-host and show founder Barbara Walters.
 It got so bad that Walters “refused to return to the show unless Rosie was gone.”

-“If you re-sign Rosie to this show, Bill and I are going to quit,” Walters told ABC Daytime President Brian Frons in 2007, according to People.
+“If you re-sign Rosie to this show, Bill [Geddie] and I are going to quit,” Walters told ABC Daytime President Brian Frons in 2007, according to People.

 “Rosie was running around telling the staff that Barbara Walters at 77 was ‘much too old to be on TV,'” Setoodeh wrote.